 Personalization should be the first thing to focus on.
 The goal is to persuade subscribers to open emails.
 If they do not, there is really no point in sending these promotional emails.

 Dropping a recipient’s name is the most straightforward personalization technique, but personalization goes beyond that as a whole.

 A recipient’s location, time zone, gender, role in an organization, even if they are mentioned briefly, could have a positive impact.
+There are many email marketing software that helps you personalize these fields and also allow you to send them in bulk.
 According to CampaignMonitor, receiving an email from a real person rather than a business account makes recipients increase relatability and trust by 68 percent.

 Then there are anniversaries.
 Remember important dates, such as subscribers’ birthdays or when they joined the email list, and sending them a personalized congratulations message brings better results.

 2. Watch Subject Line Length

 An email’s subject line exists to grab the reader’s attention.
 However, when it comes to mobile devices, there are fewer characters to work with.
 If a desktop typically displays 60 characters of an email subject line, for mobiles, the number is between 25 to 30.